MiguelCastillo/spromise/README.md

 ```

 #### when
 creates and returns a promise. <code>when</code> takes in N arguments that control when the <code>when</code> promise is resolved.
 Passing in promises as arguments will cause <code>when</code> to wait for all the input promises to resolve.
 If one fails, everything fails.
-None promise objects can also be passed in, in which case they are immediately as resolved.  <code>when</code> is very useful when synchronizing a group of asynchronous and synchronous operations.
+None promise objects can also be passed in, in which case they are immediately resolved.  <code>when</code> is very useful when synchronizing a group of asynchronous and synchronous operations.

 <p>Synchronizing multiple $.ajax request</p>
 ``` javascript